-- · overall economic trends; - our ability to attract traffic to our stores and online platform; - our ability to identify and respond effectively to consumer preferences and fashion trends; - · competition; - the timing of our releases of new and seasonal styles; - changes in our product mix; - · pricing; - the level of customer service that we provide in stores; - our ability to source and distribute products efficiently; - · calendar shifts of holiday or seasonal periods; - the number and timing of store openings and the relative proportion of new stores to mature stores; and - the timing and success of promotional and advertising efforts.
+- overall economic trends; - our ability to attract traffic to our stores and online platform; - our ability to identify and respond effectively to consumer preferences and fashion trends; - competition; - the timing of our releases of new and seasonal styles; - changes in our product mix; - pricing; - the level of customer service that we provide in stores; - our ability to source and distribute products efficiently; - calendar shifts of holiday or seasonal periods; - the number and timing of store openings and the relative proportion of new stores to mature stores; and - the timing and success of promotional and advertising efforts.

-Comparable store sales are sales from our e-commerce platform and stores open at least 12 full fiscal months as of the end of the current reporting period.
-A remodeled, relocated or refreshed store is included in comparable store sales, both during and after construction, if the square footage of the store used to sell merchandise was not changed by more than 20% and the store was not closed for more than five days in any fiscal month.
-We include sales from our e-commerce platform as part of comparable store sales as we manage and analyze our business on a single omni-channel and have substantially integrated our investments and operations for our stores and e-commerce platform to give our customers seamless access and increased ease of shopping.
+Historically, our comparable store sales are sales from our e-commerce platform and stores open at least 12 full fiscal months as of the end of the current reporting period.
+However, as a result of the COVID-19 pandemic, our comparable store sales for fiscal 2020 are defined as sales from our e-commerce platform and stores open on a daily basis compared to the same respective fiscal dates of last year in light of the varying periods of pandemic-related store closures that took place during fiscal 2020.
+A remodeled, relocated or refreshed store is included in comparable store sales, both during and after construction, if the square footage of the store used to sell merchandise was not changed by more than 20% and the store was not closed for remodel for more than five days in any fiscal month.
+We include sales from our e-commerce platform as part of comparable store sales as we manage and analyze our business on a single omni-channel basis and have substantially integrated our investments and operations for our stores and e-commerce platform to give our customers seamless access and increased ease of shopping.
 Comparable store sales exclude gift card breakage income and e-commerce shipping and handling fee revenue.
 Some of our competitors and other retailers may calculate comparable or "same store" sales differently than we do.
 As a result, data in this report regarding our comparable store sales may not be comparable to similar data made available by other retailers.